2 for 1 - The Light Gift - A Messiah Manger Storybook

-Orders made today will ship, Lord willing, on December 1st.
+Orders made today will ship Lordwilling on March 9th.

-This is a standalone copy of The Light Gift.
+Buy one, get the second one (which makes a perfect gift) free.
+Get two for the price of one.
+These are standalone copies of The Light Gift.
 The Messiah Manger and The Light Gift can be bundled together for a combined savings of $10 here.

 The Messiah manger can also be ordered as a standalone here.